-Detailed description of what is meant by 'out of formal education' within the country's data collection

-The 2011 International Standard Classification of Education (ISCED) defines Formal Education as follows:

-[...] education that is institutionalised, intentional and planned through public organizations and recognised private bodies and, - in their totality - constitute the formal education system of a country.
+Detailed description of what is meant by 'out of formal education' within the country's data collection The 2011 International Standard Classification of Education (ISCED) defines Formal Education as follows: [...] education that is institutionalised, intentional and planned through public organizations and recognised private bodies and, - in their totality - constitute the formal education system of a country.
 Formal education programmes are thus recognised as such by the relevant national education or equivalent authorities, e.g. any other institution in cooperation with the national or sub-national educational authorities.
 Formal education consists mostly of initial education [...]
 Vocational education, special needs education and some parts of adult education are often recognised as being part of the formal education system.
 Qualifications from formal education are by definition recognised and, therefore, are within the scope of ISCED.
 Institutionalised education occurs when an organization provides structured educational arrangements, such as student-teacher relationships and/or interactions, that are specially designed for education and learning (United Nations Educational, Scientific and Cultural Organization and UNESCO Institute for Statistics, 2011, International Standard Classification of Education ISCED 2011, p.
 11).

-Information on pupils considered out of education (i.e. those not in formal education as per the ISCED definition):

-Children not in formal education are considered out of education.
+Information on pupils considered out of education (i.e. those not in formal education as per the ISCED definition) Children not in formal education are considered out of education.
 It is not possible to provide this kind of data.

-Country definitions of formal, non-formal and informal education:

-Formal education is defined as above.
+Country definitions of formal, non-formal and informal education Formal education is defined as above.
 Home-educated pupils are considered to be in formal education.

-Provision of data on private sector education

-The data collection covers all sectors of education, including numbers for the pupil population in the private sector.
+Provision of data on private sector education The data collection covers all sectors of education, including numbers for the pupil population in the private sector.
 The tables on 'Population and enrolment' and 'Age sample' include data on the public and private sectors.
 Data on SEN in the private sector is not available.

-Private sector education in the country:

-The private sector refers to private schools that are established by the approval of the Minister of Education and Culture and operate under specific legislation.
+Private sector education in the country The private sector refers to private schools that are established by the approval of the Minister of Education and Culture and operate under specific legislation.
+Pupil population counted for each relevant question Please refer to the notes next to each question in the data tables.